PetrGlad/emmate/README.md

   of MIDI recording as one can remove a time fragment from PCM recording.
 For some odd reason DAW authors insist on handling time in MIDI editors differently from PCM sound recordings.
 In some editors this is doable but cumbersome at best.
-* Support for playing and editing long MIDI scores (over 25K of notes).
+* Support for playing and editing very long MIDI scores (over 25K of notes).
 Those files are usually recordings of real performances e.g. from a MIDI keyboard.
 * Comfortable keyboard controls.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
-Non destructive edits, do not override original files.
+Non-destructive edits, do not override original files.
 * Flight recorder (always-on MIDI recording).

 I'd love this to be in one of commercial or open-source DAWs and pay money for that, but I do not see it happening.